-Mix powder.
-This is the house spice base in the restaurant.
+Mix powder – this is the house spice base in the restaurant.
 It’s a mix of pretty common spices.
 It’s house-made curry powder.
 You can use mine or you can come up with your own.
 All the recipes in this blog are tested with mine.

-Kasoor methi.
-This is dried fenugreek leaves and they use it in pretty much everything.
+Kasoor methi – this is dried fenugreek leaves and they use it in pretty much everything.
 This one I expect will require a trip to an Indian market.
 It comes in small boxes.

-Madras curry powder.
-This is used in a few of the hotter curries.
+Madras curry powder – this is used in a few of the hotter curries.

-Black cardamom.
-This is a whole spice.
+Black cardamom – this is a whole spice.
 It’s bigger than green cardamom and has a bit of a smoky flavour.
 Get it at Indian grocery stores.

-Curry base.
-This is the secret to making Indian restaurant curry.
+Curry base – this is the secret to making Indian restaurant curry.
 You can make a batch of it and freeze it in ziplock backs or small containers.
 You can’t make this style of curry without curry base.

-Curry leaves.
-These are not what curry powder is made from.
+Curry leaves – these are not what curry powder is made from.
 Think of it as an herb.
 It’s popular in South Indian cooking and it’s worth seeking out.
 It’s only good fresh.
 Dry tastes like nothing.
 If you can’t get fresh, leave it out.
 Get it at Indian grocery stores.

-Pre-cooked meat.
-Cooking in this style relies on having the meat or poultry pre-cooked.
+Pre-cooked meat – cooking in this style relies on having the meat or poultry pre-cooked.
 That’s the other secret.
 Even the vegetables are pre-cooked.

-Pre-cooking your poultry or meat
+Restaurant style curry means your poultry or meat is pre-cooked